 Photos by Diane Baldwin/RAND Corporation

 Through the Next Generation Initiative’s Faculty Leaders Program, the Pardee RAND Graduate School seeks to build diversity in public policy through strong engagement of faculty leaders across the United States, and in particular at colleges and universities serving students underrepresented in public policy.

 Faculty Leader Fellowships are awarded to 12–16 selected faculty to participate in a week-long policy analysis summer program organized and led by the Pardee RAND Graduate School.

 “We were able to engage actively in the learning process by participating in sessions that fostered critical thinking, analytical reasoning, complex problem-solving, and multidisciplinary collaborative research planning.”

 As the Pardee RAND Graduate School trains graduates who will develop public policy in this country and around the world, we are committed to help ensure that a diversity of voices and perspectives are an integral part of the policymaking process.
 Part of that commitment is drawing that diversity into public policy education to create the next generation of leaders with a range of voices and perspectives.

-The workshop is designed to have a number of facets:
+The program is designed to have a number of facets:

 - a “short course” in the methods of policy analysis modeled after the curriculum of our doctoral program

-- an opportunity for each participant to apply these tools to a policy issue of their choice throughout the week with mentorship and input from RAND policy researchers in areas of common interest
+- an opportunity for each participant to apply these tools to a policy issue of their choice with mentorship and input from RAND policy researchers in areas of common interest

 - an introduction to the Pardee RAND Graduate School, its faculty and advanced doctoral fellows in policy analysis